ollylomax/Kitchen-Craft---Backend-Development-Milestone-Project/README.md

  - Validation of feature inclusion will be undertaken from the wireframes scoped during the Skeleton stage of UX design.

  - Elements should not overlap other container divs and should remain on the screen at all sizes above and including 300px.

+ - Testing is required on all features and user stories documented in this README.
+All clickable links must direct to the correct pages.
+All forms linked to MongoDB must be tested to ensure they insert all respective fields into the applicable collections.

+## User Story Testing

+> As a user, I want to easily understand the purpose of the site.

+ - The title of the site is shown in the browser with a favicon.

+ - A blurb of the site is shown in the top banner.

+> As a user, I want to clearly view the website and content on any device.

+  - The site is fully viewable and functional on Mobile, Tablet, and Desktop viewports.

+> As a user, I want to easily navigate the website so that I can find content quickly.

+ - On desktop, there is a menu at the top of the page which indicates other pages the user can visit.

+ - On tablet and mobile, there is a burger menu which allows the user to get around the site.

+ - Clicking the kitchen craft name logo takes the user to the homepage.

+> As a user, I want to be able to see what kitchen products are for sale and how much they are.

+ - Navigating to the products page takes the user to a page displaying product names, images, description and pricing.

+> As a user, I want to be able to see all the community shared recipes.

+ - The recipes page shows a list of user submitted recipies.

+ - The recipes in the recipes page shows which of the users in the community submitted the recipe.

+> As a user, I want to be able to search the community shared recipes.

+ - "At the top of the recipes page, there is a search bar.

+ - Searching for a recipe name returns only that recipe.

+ - Searching for an ingredient returns all recipies that contain that ingredient.

+ - Partial searches should still return results.

+ - The search bar should turn red if the user does not fill out any options.

+ - Clicking "Search" and hitting enter both allow the user to search once a term has been typed in."

+> As a user, I want to be able to see information about the different cuisines of the world.

+ - "The cuisines page shows a list of cuisines from around the world, with a little bit of information about each one.

+ - A little start should highlight the cuisine of the week, which is the featured cuisine on the home page.

+ - Hovering over the star on the cusine page should show a tooltip which lets the user know that this is the chosen cuisine of the week.

+> As a user, I want to be able to register to the website so that I can share my own recipes.

+ - When logged out or not registered, an option to register is available to the user in the top navigation menu.
+The user can click this and fill out a basic form to register for the site.

+ - "When logged in as a user, the ""Add Recipe"" option is available on the nav menu.
+This takes the user to a form to fill out a new recipe.

+When filling out the ""Add Recipe"" form, hitting submit will add a new recipe to the recipes page."

+> As a user, I want to be able to easily return to the website if I encounter a page error.

+ - When a page error is found, click on the home link to get back to the homepage.

+> As a registered user, I want to be able to log in to my account on the website.

+ - When not logged in or in a new session, the option to log in should be visible on the navigation.

+> As a registered user, I want to be able to view my profile, edit my details and change my password.

+ - Content

+> As a registered user, I want to be able to add, edit and delete my own recipes

+ - Content

+> As a registered user, I want to be able to see all my recipes on my profile page.

+ - Content

+> As an admin user, I want to be able to add, edit and delete cuisines

+ - Content

+> As the superuser, I want to be able to view and search the users page.

+ - Content

+> As the superuser, I want to be able to edit admins and bans for users.

+ - Content

+> As the superuser, I want to be able to delete users

+ - Content

 The live project is deployed [here](https://kitchen-craft.herokuapp.com/).